What are Non-Economic Damages?

 means the defendant had a conscious disregard for the danger and consequences of his or

-2. That the defendant conduct was extreme and outrageous.
+her actions, which foreseeably would cause the plaintiff emotional distress. - That the defendant conduct was extreme and outrageous.
 This is a question of law which

 will be resolved by the court and not the jury.
 The court is responsible for deciding

-3. That plaintiff experienced emotional distress.
+whether the evidence in the case is extreme and outrageous. - That plaintiff experienced emotional distress.
 In order to sue for IIED, the plaintiff must

 have actually experienced emotional distress—this means that the possibility of

-4. That the emotional distress was severe.
+emotional distress is not enough. - That the emotional distress was severe.
 This is a question left to the jury, and it is best to talk to an experienced lawyer to determine if the emotional distress you have in your case

 is likely to qualify as “severe” to a jury.